hashbang/hashbang.sh/1-Internet/3-irc.md

 :tolkien.freenode.net NOTICE * :*** Found your hostname
 ```

-2. Now tell the server who you are
+2. Now tell the server who you are.

 ```
 PASS none
 NICK jdoe
-USER anything you want here
+USER guest 0 * :John Doe
 ```

 The server should greet you with a long "message of the day" welcoming you.